 Early Beta

-deskbird Dock is a lightweight desktop app that automatically sets the connected user's status to "In Office" and checks them into their desk and parking bookings as soon as they connect to the office network or plug into a recognized office monitor.
-It can even create a new desk booking when a user plugs into a monitor and has no existing booking for that day.
-No manual check-ins or booking creation required — the app runs silently in the background after initial sign-in.
+deskbird Dock is a lightweight desktop app that automatically sets the connected user's status to "In Office" and checks them into their desk and parking bookings as soon as they connect to a recognized office network.
+When a user is also plugged into a recognized office monitor while on that network, Dock can detect the exact desk and even create a new desk booking if none exists for that day.
+No manual check-ins or booking creation required — the app runs silently in the background.
+Users sign in once after installing, or skip sign-in entirely when IT deploys Dock via an MDM solution with pre-configured authentication.

 - What is deskbird Dock?